 Deployment Resources

 Choose a Resource Type.
-Because video generation requires more GPU video memory than image generation, we recommend a type with GPU memory of no less than 48 GB per card, such as the GU60 types (for example,
+Video generation requires more GPU memory than image generation.
+Select a resource specification with a single-card memory of at least 48 GB.
+We recommend the GU60 instance type, such as

 After you configure the parameters, click Deploy.